espressif/esp-nn/README.md

      * Optimized versions
      * ANSI C

   * Default selection is for `Optimized versions`.
-For ESP32-S3, assembly versions are automatically selected, whereas for other chips (viz., ESP32, ESP32-C3), generic optimisations are selected.
+For ESP32-S3 and ESP32-P4, assembly versions are automatically selected, whereas for other chips (viz., ESP32, ESP32-C3), generic optimisations are selected.
   * For debugging purposes, you may want to select `ANSI C` reference versions.